malcprentice/malcprentice.github.io/0-source/Class - Online 2 - understand the course.md

 * Understand your Syllabus
 * Answer a survey

-# Contents

 # Contents and Announcements
 * Just to confirm: we do NOT have Zoom or Hangouts or any other video class during Class 1 period.
-Class 1 is homework only.
-Finish it by the deadline.
-Our first Zoom class DURING class period is Class 2
+** Class 1 is homework only.
+** Finish it by the deadline.
+** Our first Zoom class DURING class period is Class 2
 * Before or during Class 1:
 ** Make sure you have completed [[Class - Online 1 - basics for online]] ** Next, do Homework 1, 2, and 3 below